QUBIC VII: The feedhorn-switch system of the technological demonstrator

-In Figure~\ref{fig_horn_simulated_pattern} we show the simulated beam patterns at 150 and 220\,GHz for the three main co-polar planes (E-plane, H-plane and 45$^\circ$ plane).
-At 150\,GHz we can appreciate the typical Gaussian profile of single-mode corrugated horns, while at 220\,GHz the main beam shape is a flat-top resulting from multi-mode propagation.
-The sidelobes are low, less than $\sim-$30\,dB at angles larger than $\sim 30^\circ$.
+In figure~\ref{fig_horn_simulated_pattern} we show the simulated \newb{normalized} beam patterns at 150 and 220\,GHz for the three main co-polar planes (E-plane, H-plane and 45$^\circ$ plane). \newb{The maximum directivity in the two frequency bands is 23.8\,dBi at 150\,GHz and 22.4\,dBi at 220\,GHz.} At 150\,GHz we can appreciate the typical Gaussian profile of single-mode corrugated horns, while at 220\,GHz the main beam shape is a flat-top resulting from multi-mode propagation.
+The side-lobes are low, less than $\sim-$30\,dB at angles larger than $\sim 30^\circ$.